Governance, Safety and Privacy Challenges in Religious Institutions

 Chair: Josephine Heesh, Partner, Carroll & O'Dea Lawyers

-• Shifts in board supervision of management
+• Board supervision of management:

 Professional Skills